top of page

 Melanie specialises in the defence of actions against the police and social services departments.

 Melanie defends public liability and employers' liability for police forces and has been involved in a number of high profile cases representing clients in the County Court, High Court, Court of Appeal and the former House of Lords.
-Melanie deals with claims for wrongful arrest, malicious prosecution and misfeasance, Human Rights Act breaches and accidents in the workplace as well as motor claims and is regularly recognised as a leading figure in the area of police law in Chambers & Partners and the Legal 500.
+Melanie deals with claims for wrongful arrest, malicious prosecution and misfeasance, Human Rights Act breaches and accidents in the workplace as well as motor claims and is regularly recognised as a leading figure in the Legal 500.

 Melanie also deals with complex claims against social services departments for alleged failure to protect children from abuse and neglect and Human Rights Act challenges.